John B. Lacson Foundation Maritime University: Logo

 The name John B. Lacson Foundation was adopted in 1985 by the institution to give honor and legacy to its founder, Capt.
-Juan "John" B. Lacson, when it was converted from a stock corporation to a foundation.
+Juan B. Lacson, when it was converted from a stock corporation to a foundation.
 In 1985, a contest was conducted among the members of the institution for a new logo due to the conversion of Iloilo Maritime Academy into JBLCF.
 Midshipman Nelson Reyes of the Marine Engineering Department won the logo making contest.
 With slight revisions, it was adopted as the official JBLCF logo and later incorporated in the new logo when it was elevated to a university.

+Campuses

+John B. Lacson Foundation, Inc. System consists of four major academic components.

 Academic programs

 Graduate school

 JBLFMU's graduate school is located in JBLFMU-Arevalo.
 All master’s programs are also offered via Distance Education.
 Extension Class Centers are located in Bacolod City, Davao City, and Mandaluyong.

 Maritime High School

 In 1990 the university established the first and only maritime high school in the Philippines.
 Located in JBLFMU-Molo, students are given with basic seamanship subjects and are given a chance to experience life on board a ship through a navigational trip on their 2nd, 3rd, and 4th year in school.
 Every year, the navigational trips include various places ranging from Manila, Bacolod, Cebu, and Cagayan Oro.